Vyral/base-template/_posts/2018-08-27-come-to-zoo-miami-for-a-little-r-r--r-rides-rhinos-and-relaxation.md

 * Critter Connection
 * Amazon & Beyond

 Whether you want to **catch a show, feed the animals, check out the rides, or relax as your kids play,** you will not be disappointed with this park.
-Zoo Miami gives you the opportunity to experience the up-close-and-personal feedings of animals you’d normally only see in the wild: giraffes, rhinos, camels, tortoises, and parrots.
+Zoo Miami gives you the opportunity to experience the up-close-and-personal feedings of animals you’d normally only see in the wild: Giraffes, rhinos, camels, tortoises, and parrots.
 The Global Realty Team decided that feeding the giraffes and parrots were our favorite activities.

 {% include pullquote.html %}

 Come to Zoo Miami and check out the rides, see the animals from above on the monorail, get splashed on Lost Man’s River Ride, or make your way around the lake on pedal boats—there is something for everyone here.

-The Miami-Dade Zoological Park and Gardens is open daily from 10 a.m. to 5 p.m., and you can **find out more information about what the park has to offer at [www.ZooMiami.org](www.ZooMiami.org){: target="_blank"}.**
+The Miami-Dade Zoological Park and Gardens is open daily from 10 a.m. to 5 p.m., and you can **find out more information about what the park has to offer at [www.zoomiami.org](https://www.zoomiami.org/){: target="_blank"}.**

 You can also ask the Realty Girls for more information.
 If you’ve been to Zoo Miami, reach out to us and let us know your favorite things to see and do at the park.